Bal Bhavan International School: Notable alumni

 Yash Dhull played for RCB franchise in 2024 and 2025 (born 11 November 2002) is an Indian cricketer.
 He made his first-class cricket debut for the Delhi cricket team in the 2021–22 Ranji Trophy in February 2022, scoring two centuries on debut as an opening batsman.
 He has played for the India national under-19 cricket team, including in India's winning side at the 2022 ICC Under-19 Cricket World Cup and 2021 ACC Under-19 Asia Cup captaining the side in both tournaments.
-He was taken to a local academy at Bharati College at a tender age of 6 before moving to Bal Bhawan school's academy when he was 11 years old under coach Rajesh Nagar.
+He was taken to a local academy at Bharati College at the age of 6 before moving to Bal Bhawan school's academy when he was 11 years old under coach Rajesh Nagar.

 Anuj Rawat (born 17 October 1999) is an Indian cricketer.
 He made his first-class debut for Delhi in the 2017–18 Ranji Trophy on 6 October 2017.
 He made his Twenty20 debut for Delhi in the 2018–19 Syed Mushtaq Ali Trophy on 21 February 2019.
 He made his List A debut on 4 October 2019, for Delhi in the 2019–20 Vijay Hazare Trophy.
 He did his schooling at Bal Bhavan International School.

 Dinesh Mor (born 10 October 1995) is an Indian cricketer.
 He made his List A debut on 25 September 2019, for Railways in the 2019–20 Vijay Hazare Trophy.
 He made his Twenty20 debut on 8 November 2019, for Railways in the 2019–20 Syed Mushtaq Ali Trophy.
 He made his first-class debut on 9 December 2019, for Railways in the 2019–20 Ranji Trophy.
 He did his schooling at Bal Bhavan International School.

 Maithili Thakur is an Indian singer.
 She rose to fame in 2017 when she took part in season 1 of Rising Star.
 Maithili was the first finalist of the show, singing Om Namah Shivaya which gained her direct entry into the final.
 She came second, losing out by just two votes.
 Following the show, her internet popularity rose.
 On YouTube and Facebook her videos now get up to 7 million views.
 She sings Maithili and Bhojpuri songs including chhath songs and kajris.
 She also sings a variety of Bollywood covers and other traditional folk music from other states.
 She did her schooling from Bal Bhavan International School.